image by Nikk Nguyen | see more of this real wedding here

 R&B Wedding Reception Songs

-R&B music is perfect for your wedding reception songs.
+R&B music is perfect for your wedding reception.
 Some of these have different tempos that will keep some of your guests dancing and allow some of your guests to take a quick break to hit your reception bar.

 Good Feeling — Flo Rida